-Additionally, I teach one of the sections of the Knowledge Organization class at the Pratt Institute School of Information.
-I work in conjunction with my former mentor and colleague Dr. Cristina Pattuelli in order to make sure that this foundation class covers introductory material useful for all library and museum studies students.
+In addition, I teach a Knowledge Organization class at the Pratt Institute School of Information.
+I collaborate with my former mentor and colleague Dr. Cristina Pattuelli in order to make sure that this foundation class covers introductory material useful for all library and museum studies students.
 It is an honor to work for my alma mater and assist the students in learning about something I am passionate about.
 Access, access, access.

 The website not only contains my compete C.V. but also links to my SILS graduate work as well as additional information about me and materials for the students of LIS 653.

 Just a note: anything in blue is a clickable link, that way you get to see more about the projects I have worked on.
 Also if you click on something linked to my dropbox you do not need to sign up to view the object, just exit out of the “sign up/in” box and it will go directly to whatever you were looking for.
 I apologize for this extra step, it is not something I can change.